-- (a) an officer, employee or volunteer; - (b) a supplier of goods or services (whether paid or unpaid), including their employees; - (c) an associate; - (d) a relative of an individual referred to in items (a) or (b) above; or - (e) a dependent of an individual referred to in items (a) or (b) above, or of such an individual's spouse.
+- (a) an officer, worker or volunteer; - (b) a supplier of goods or services (whether paid or unpaid), including their workers; - (c) an associate; - (d) a relative of an individual referred to in items (a) or (b) above; or - (e) a dependent of an individual referred to in items (a) or (b) above, or of such an individual's spouse.

-3.2 Reportable conduct
+Reportable conduct

-A whistleblower is protected for disclosures made to "eligible recipients" (as described in section 3.3) where the whistleblower had reasonable grounds to suspect the information indicates a contravention of the Corporations Act or other laws, or where disclosures of information concerns "reportable conduct", being misconduct or an improper state of affairs or circumstances in relation to Multicap.
+A whistleblower is protected for disclosures made to "eligible recipients" where the whistleblower had reasonable grounds to suspect the information indicates a contravention of the Corporations Act 2001 (Cth) (Corporations Act) or other laws, or where disclosures of information concerns "reportable conduct", being misconduct or an improper state of affairs or circumstances in relation to Multicap.
 This means a disclosure does not only have to be about illegal activity.
 To be protected, a whistleblower needs to satisfy the objective test that they had "reasonable grounds to suspect" wrongdoing, (and will still be protected even if their disclosure turns out to be incorrect).
 For example, reportable conduct may involve: